-Recently, we have been introducing some of the finest spots from the Sacred Mountain Shasta area, but this time we'll be introducing the hiking routes in Kings Canyon National Park for a while.
-This is another sacred California site with a different beauty.
+Recently, we've been introducing some of the most beautiful spots in the sacred Mount Shasta area, but this time we'll take a break and introduce some hiking routes in Kings Canyon National Park, another sacred place in California that offers a different kind of beauty

-But in fact, the highlights aren't just the giant trees.
-With its majestic scenery and beautiful trails, this is also a mecca and paradise for hikers.
+But the giant trees aren't the only thing worth seeing.
+With magnificent views and beautiful trails, this is also a mecca and paradise for hikers

-This time, we will introduce the Mist Falls Trail, a popular trail that only those familiar with King's Canyon can enjoy.
+This time, we will introduce Mist Falls Trail, a popular trail in Kings Canyon that is only open to experienced hikers

 table of contents